 That definitely resonates.
 So to be honest, I’m not super familiar with enterprise mobile security solutions.
 What kind of market is it?

 Matt: It’s a tricky one!
 You can ask one IT pro what mobile security means and then ask another the same question, and you’ll usually get two different answers.
 It just highlights how everyone is still trying to figure out where the baseline really is.
 Many are biased towards traditional IT security approaches, but mobile is fundamentally different in so many ways.
-So to answer your question: Mobile is a greenfield market with a lot of opportunity, but rapidly moving targets that require… Click To Tweet
+So to answer your question: Mobile is a greenfield market with a lot of opportunity, but rapidly moving targets that require vendors in the space to be agile and adaptive.
+Click To Tweet

 What are examples of different definitions?